External Ids for GPS2 Gene

 GeneCards Summary for GPS2 Gene

 GPS2 (G Protein Pathway Suppressor 2) is a Protein Coding gene.
-Among its related pathways are HTLV-I infection.
-GO annotations related to this gene include transcription corepressor activity and GTPase inhibitor activity.
+Diseases associated with GPS2 include Liposarcoma and Hepatitis C Virus.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Human T-cell leukemia virus 1 infection.
+Gene Ontology (GO) annotations related to this gene include transcription corepressor activity and GTPase inhibitor activity.